nftchance/emporium-lib/README.md

 const metadata = ['Echo', '0.1.0']

-// * Prepare your contract reference -- You can connect however you prefer. const contract = await (
+// * Prepare your contract reference -- You can connect however you prefer.
+// !
+Echo is just an example, you will use your contract that
+//   extends the framework onchain here. const contract = await (
     await ethers.getContractFactory('Echo')
 ).deploy(...metadata)